peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

     public class NamedAddress

 Represents an email address and a name for that address.
-Can represent a group of email addresses instead.
+Can represent a roup of email addresses instead.

 ### NamedAddress Constructor

     public NamedAddress(
         string address);

-Initializes a new instance of the [PeterO.Mail.NamedAddress](PeterO.Mail.NamedAddress.md) class.
+Initializes a new instance of the[PeterO.Mail.NamedAddress](PeterO.Mail.NamedAddress.md)class.
 Examples:

+ *  `
+            john@example.com
+          `

- *  `john@example.com`
+ *  `
+            "John Doe" <john@example.com>
+          `

- *  `"John Doe" <john@example.com>`
+ *  `
+            =?utf-8?q?John
+          `  `
+            =
+          `  `
+            27s_Office?= <john@example.com>
+          `

- *  `=?utf-8?q?John`  `=`  `27s_Office?=
+ *  `
-            <john@example.com>`
+            John <john@example.com>
+          `

- *  `John <john@example.com>`
+ *  `

- *  `"Group" : Tom <tom@example.com>, Jane
+            "Group" : Tom <tom@example.com>, Jane
-            <jane@example.com>;`
+            <jane@example.com>;
+          `

 <b>Parameters:</b>

- * <i>address</i>: A text string identifying a single email address or a group of email addresses.
+ * <i>address</i>: A text string identifying a single email address or a group of email ddresses.
 Comments, or text within parentheses, can appear.
-Multiple email addresses are not allowed unless they appear in the group syntax given above.
-Encoded words under RFC 2047 that appear within comments or display names will be decoded.An RFC 2047 encoded word consists of "=?", a character encoding name, such as  `utf-8` , either "?B?" or "?Q?" (in upper or lower case), a series of bytes in the character encoding, further encoded using B or Q encoding, and finally "?=".
-B encoding uses Base64, while in Q encoding, spaces are changed to "_", equals are changed to "=3D", and most bytes other than the basic digits 0 to 9 (0x30 to 0x39) and the basic letters A/a to Z/z (0x41 to 0x5a, 0x61 to 0x7a) are changed to "=" followed by their 2-digit hexadecimal form.
-An encoded word's maximum length is 75 characters.
+Multiple mail addresses are not allowed unless they appear in the group syntax iven above.
+Encoded words under RFC 2047 that appear within comments or isplay names will be decoded.An RFC 2047 encoded word consists of "=?", a character encoding name, uch as ` utf-8
+        ` , either "?B?" or "?Q?" (in upper or lower case), a series of bytes in he character encoding, further encoded using B or Q encoding, and inally "?=".
+B encoding uses Base64, while in Q encoding, spaces are hanged to "_", equals are changed to "=3D", and most bytes other than he basic digits 0 to 9 (0x30 to 0x39) and the basic letters A/a to Z/z 0x41 to 0x5a, 0x61 to 0x7a) are changed to "=" followed by their -digit hexadecimal form.
+An encoded word's maximum length is 75 haracters.
 See the third example.

 .